b-steel/private-events/README.md

 ## Utilities
 After making the models I created a few utility functions for rapid creation of instances of events, users and locations to speed up the writing of tests.

+I created a ModelFactory class that allows users to utilize three different preset Users, three preset Locations, and create random or specific events.
+My hope is that this will make writing tests quicker and simpler, as well as testing within the shell for simple poking around.

 ## User model and associated views
 First off I created a User model and some basic views / templates for some associated tasks.
     - Creating a new user